dekzer-oss/wav-decoder/CONTRIBUTING.md

-# 🤝 Contributing to streaming-wav-decoder
+# 🤝 Contributing to @dekzer/wav-decoder

-Thanks for your interest in improving `streaming-wav-decoder`!
+Thanks for your interest in improving `@dekzer/wav-decoder`!
 This project welcomes contributions — whether you're fixing bugs, improving documentation, writing tests, or proposing features.